“Dance to the Berdache” by George Catlin (Wikipedia)

 Almost all Native American tribes traditionally recognized third and sometimes even fourth genders for people who mixed male and female characteristics.
 “Two spirit” is one of the many and varied Native American terms for alternative genders because one body housed both feminine and masculine spirits.
-From a Western cultural viewpoint, the two-spirited people have been seen as gay,lesbian, bisexual, transgender or queer.
+Sometimes they played a spiritual role mediating between the realms of body and spirit, male and female.
+From a Western cultural viewpoint, the two-spirited people have been seen as lesbian, gay, bisexual, transgender (LGBT) or queer.

 We’wha (1849-1896) was a skilled weaver and potter who helped Anglo-American scholars studying Zuni society.
 In 1886 We’wha traveled from her home in New Mexico to Washington DC, where she met president Grover Cleveland.
 She was welcomed as a celebrity during her six months in Washington.
 Everyone assumed that the 6-foot-tall “Indian princess” was female.